You were called to be a homemaker.

 Homemaking isn’t a “job.”

 It’s a lifestyle.
 A lifestyle is something you can adopt, even if you work full time.
 Even if you are a homeschooling mom.
 Or if you aren’t married.
 Of if you don’t have children.
 Even if you’re an empty nester.

 A homemaker is something you ARE – so homemaking becomes something you DO.

-If you have a home (and home can be a relative term), you are a homemaker.
+If you have a home, like one that might’ve been built by the tradesmen in my area (and home can be a relative term), you are a homemaker.
 Simple as that.

 Because making a house into a home is something we all do.
 Doing chores, washing laundry, hanging pictures, choosing rugs, caring for the people (or animals) under our roof, caring for our neighbors, caring for our extended family, caring for our church family – all that stuff is homemaking.